biicode/docs/raspberrypi/rpi-gettingstarted.rst

     You need to use a native debian linux or in a virtual machine to use the cross compilation tools.

-First |downloads_link| and install biicode
+First, |downloads_link| and install biicode.

 .. |downloads_link| raw:: html

    <b><a href="https://www.biicode.com/downloads" target="_blank">download</a></b>

-Then, open the console and type
+Then, open the console and type:

 .. code-block:: bash